-The past year has been a great challenge to us all.
-The thoughtful and prompt way in which the charity responded gives me confidence that Medical Research Scotland will continue to offer excellent support to developing scientists in the United Kingdom and will encourage and create research that will have a global benefit.
+As Patron of Medical Research Scotland, I am aware that the past year has not been, and continues not to be, easy in many ways.
+The thoughtful and prompt way in which the charity adapts gives me confidence that Medical Research Scotland will continue to offer excellent support to developing scientists in the United Kingdom and will encourage and create research that will have a global benefit.